ib-ruby/ib-ruby/intro.md

-##  ib-ruby – An Introduction
+##  ib-ruby –  Introduction to the Gateway

 Ib-ruby is a pure ruby implementation to access the IB-TWS-API.
-It mirrors most of the information provided by the tws as Active-Model-Objects.
+It mirrors most of the information provided by the TWS as Active-Model-Objects.

 ### Connect to the TWS

-Assuming, the TWS ( FA-Account,»Friends and Family«,  is needed ) is running and API-Connections are enabled,  just instantiate IB::Gateway to connect i.e.
+Assuming, the TWS ( FA-Account, aka »Friends and Family«,  is needed ) is running and API-Connections are enabled,  just instantiate IB::Gateway to connect i.e.

 ```
 gw = IB::Gateway.new connect: true, host: 'localhost:7496' , client_id: 1001
+# for possible argumets look into lib/ib/gateway.rb
 ```

 The Connection-Object, which provides the status and recieves subscriptions of TWS-Messages, is